 Fourier transform spectrometers (FTSs) play an important role in the suite of instruments on board the MANTRA payload.
 They are high-resolution, broad-band instruments that can simultaneously measure almost every chemical species relevant to the MANTRA science goals.
-There have been three FTSs on MANTRA payloads over the years: the University of Denver's FTS (DU FTS), the University of Waterloo's FTS called the Portable Atmospheric Research Interferometric Spectrometer for the Infrared (PARIS-IR), and the Meteorological Service of Canada's FTS run by the University of Toronto (U of T FTS).
+There have been three FTSs on MANTRA payloads over the years: the University of Denver's FTS (DU FTS), the University of Waterloo's FTS called the Portable Atmospheric Research Interferometric Spectrometer for the Infrared (PARISIR), and the Meteorological Service of Canada's FTS run by the University of Toronto (U of T FTS).

 The DU FTS has a 30-year flight heritage on board a variety of high-altitude balloons.
-The instrument and results from the MANTRA 1998 campaign are described in Fogal et al. [32].
-The PARIS-IR instrument is a ground- and balloon-based version of the Atmospheric Chemistry Experiment FTS (ACE-FTS) [33] that was built in 2003-2004 for ACE-FTS validation.
-The instrument is described in Fu et al. [34].
+The instrument and results from the MANTRA 1998 campaign are described in Fogal et al. [33].
+The PARIS-IR instrument is a ground- and balloon-based version of the Atmospheric Chemistry Experiment FTS (ACE-FTS) [34] that was built in 2003-2004 for balloon-borne validation of ACE-FTS.
+The instrument is described in Fu et al. [35].

 The U of T FTS was rebuilt from a commercial model during 2003-2004 and is described in detail in Chapter 4.